dalmaer/lcp-chrome-extension/README.md

 # States

-- Extension is on, but no results for this tab: "LCP" with a [green] square
+- No results for this tab: "LCP" with a [green] square
-- Extension is off, but no results for this tab: "LCP" with a [red] square
 - LCP isn't available (e.g. policy doesn't allow content script injection): "LCP" with a [grey] square
 - LCP is good: Green background with score in badge
 - LCP is adequate: Yellow background with score in badge